ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/cervical_cancer/cervical_cancer_cause_model.rst

      - Notes
    * - Benign cervical cancer (BCC)
      - The carcinoma has not extended beyond the pelvic wall.
-     - Stage 1 to 3 according to [FIGO staging of cancer of the cervix uteri]_
+     - Stage 1 to 3 according to [FIGO-cancer-stage-2018-report]_
    * - Invasive cervival cancer (ICC)
      - The carcinoma has extended beyond the true pelvis and spread to adjacent pelvic organs or distant organs.
-     - Stage 4 according to [FIGO staging of cancer of the cervix uteri]_
+     - Stage 4 according to [FIGO-cancer-stage-2018-report]_

 Cause hierarchy of cervical cancer in GBD